 In the ghettos of eastern Europe, Jews heard rumors and firsthand accounts of the concentration camps, mass graves, and killing centers that awaited them after deportation (see reading, What Did Jews in the Ghettos Know?).
 Many non-Jews also knew about Nazi persecution and murder of Jews.
 Some could see ghettos from their homes.
 Others witnessed round-ups and watched as trains crowded with Jews headed east day after day.
 Still others could smell the smoke from the crematoria.

 They knew, but few dared to speak out.
 Zofia Kossak-Szczucka was an exception.
 She was an unlikely protestor—a well-known author of historical novels, a devout Catholic from a prominent family, and a strong Polish nationalist who was known as an antisemite.
-And yet in August 1942, after she witnessed mass deportations from the Warsaw ghetto, Kossak-Szczucka composed and secretly published a pamphlet titled “Protest.”1 She wrote:
+And yet in August 1942, after she witnessed mass deportations from the Warsaw ghetto, Kossak-Szczucka composed and secretly published a pamphlet titled “Protest.”

 In the Warsaw ghetto, behind a wall that is cutting them off from the world, several hundred thousand condemned people await death.
 No hope of survival exists for them, and no help is coming from anywhere . . .